-Consolidation of PE Op Co. - The Company concluded that since PE Op Co.'s inception, through the point the Company became a 91% owner in December 2013, PE Op Co. was a variable interest entity because the other owners of PE Op Co., due to the Company's involvement through its contractual arrangements, at all times lacked the power to direct the activities that most significantly impacted its economic performance.
-Since December 2013, as a result of owning 91% of PE Op Co., the Company, with its significant majority position, has the ability to make most all decisions on its own, and has therefore determined that PE Op Co. is no longer considered a variable interest entity.
-The Company currently is a 96% owner and continues to consolidate PE Op Co.'s financial results, however, now under the voting rights model.
-Consequently, since the Company does not wholly-own PE Op Co., it must adjust its consolidated net income (loss) for the income (loss) attributed to PE Op Co.'s other owners.
-The remaining amount after this adjustment results in net income (loss) attributed to Pacific Ethanol, Inc.
+The Company concluded that since PE Op Co.'s inception, through the point the Company became a 91% owner of PE Op Co. in December 2013, PE Op Co. was a variable interest entity because the other owners of PE Op Co., due to the Company's involvement through its contractual arrangements, at all times lacked the power to direct the activities that most significantly impacted its economic performance.
+Since December 2013, as a result of owning 91% of PE Op Co., the Company, with its significant majority position, had the ability to make most all decisions on its own, and therefore determined that PE Op Co. was no longer considered a variable interest entity.

+In May 2015, the Company purchased the remaining 4% ownership interest in PE Op Co. that it did not own, and now as the 100% owner of PE Op Co., continues to consolidate PE Op Co.'s financial results under the voting rights model.

+For the prior periods in which the Company did not wholly-own PE Op Co., it adjusted its consolidated net income (loss) for the income (loss) attributed to PE Op Co.'s other owners.
+The remaining amount after this adjustment resulted in net income (loss) attributed to Pacific Ethanol.

-Noncontrolling interest decreased from \$4,475,000 at December 31, 2014 to \$4,346,000 at March 31, 2015 due to net loss attributed to noncontrolling interest of \$129,000 for the three months ended March 31, 2015.
+Noncontrolling interest decreased from \$4,475,000 at December 31, 2014 to \$0 at June 30, 2015 due to the Company's purchase of the remaining 4% ownership interest in PE Op Co. for \$3,828,000, resulting in a reduction of noncontrolling interest of \$4,388,000, and loss attributed to noncontrolling interest of \$87,000 for the six months ended June 30, 2015.